agusfahmi/agusfahmi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Freelance
 - 🌱 I’m currently learning in University
 - 👯 I’m looking to collaborate with another developer
-- 💬 Ask me about Java and Python
+- 💬 Ask me about Javascript and Flutter
 - ⚡ Fun fact: I like Artifical Intelligent and Software Developer

 ### 📫 How to reach me :